-Unauthorized Location / 23 - The act of being present in buildings, rooms, hallways, or other areas of a school campus restricted tostudent access during all or a portion of a day.
+Unauthorized Location / 23 - The act of being present in buildings, rooms, hallways, restrooms/changing facilities or other areas of a school campus restricted to students.

 Vandalism (VAN) <\$1K / 17 - The act of intentional destruction, damage, or defacement of public or private property without consent of the owner or the person having custody or control of it.